EPSON / NZIPP IRIS PROFESSIONAL PHOTOGRAPHY AWARDS

 Who can enter the Epson/NZIPP Iris Professional Photography Awards?

-Anyone who is a professional photographer, that earns an income in the professional photography industry.
-You don’t have to be a member of the NZIPP to enter, though the entry fees are significantly more beneficial if you are either a Provisional or Accredited Member of the NZIPP Institute.
+ANYONE who is a professional photographer, that earns an income in the professional photography industry.
+You don’t have to be a member of the NZIPP to enter, though the entry fees are significantly more beneficial if you are either a Provisional or Accredited Member of the NZIPP.
 There is a Student Category for any full or part-time student enrolled on a recognised photography programme.

 Who is considered a professional photographer?

-You are considered a professional photographer if you earn an income from photography.
+If you earn some level of income from your photography you are classified as a professional photographer.
 It is not a requirement to belong to a professional photography organisation, however the fee structure benefits those who are members of the NZIPP or reciprocal rights overseas organisations (including AIPP).

 How many entries can I submit?

-You can submit a maximum of 10 entries, with a maximum of 4 entries allowed for each of the main categories.
-Only 2 entries can be submitted into the Student Category.
+You can submit a maximum of 10 entries, with a maximum of 4 entries allowed for each of the main / open categories.
+Only 2 entries can be submitted into either the Book Category or the Student Category.

 Can I enter digital photographs into the competition?

 All categories require the submission of physical prints for judging.
 However, you are also required to upload digital files of your entries as part of the Online Entry Registration process.

 Why are my digital files not uploading correctly?